-Several days had passed before he was discovered by WCCW referee, Rick Hazzard.
+Several days had passed before WCCW referee Rick Hazzard discovered him.
 Shocked family members scrambled for answers, and fans mourned the loss of a heel performer they loved to hate.
 More than 30 years later, questions and theories still abound over what happened to Gino Hernandez on his final fateful night.

 Luis Hernandez was a professional wrestler who also went by the ring names Rito Carreon and El Medico.
 He was the stepfather of Charles Eugene Wolfe Jr., who would later be known as Gino Hernandez.
-Gino’s mother Patrice Aguirre worked as a professional model for a time but mostly dedicated a good portion of her adult years as a homemaker.
-Patrice, as we will later learn, is the main person pushing for answers after the death of her son, even when it seemed like all doors had permanently been closed and hope was all but lost on discovering the truth.
+Gino’s mother, Patrice Aguirre, worked as a professional model for a time but mostly dedicated a good portion of her adult years as a homemaker.
+As we will later learn, Patrice is the main person pushing for answers after her son’s death, even when it seemed like all doors had permanently been closed, and hope was all but lost on discovering the truth.

 Early Beginnings and Success

-Roberts continues, “He could talk.
-It’s easy to hate somebody that is good looking, has money or whatever.
+Roberts continues, "He could talk.
+It’s easy to hate somebody that is good looking, has money, or whatever.
 Got a pretty girl on the side… must be nice!
-Full head of hair, he’s got all the s**t!”
+Full head of hair, he’s got all the shit!"

-Gino, while already a successful regional star, would later team with Chris Adams in WCCW forming The Dynamic Duo.
-Their feud with the Von Erichs was red-hot and generated high TV ratings as well as a lot of revenue for the promotion.
-The Cotton Bowl Extravaganza pitted him and Chris Adams against Kevin and Kerry Von Erich where the Von Erichs won and The Dynamic Duo got their locks shaved.
+While already a successful regional star, Gino would later team with Chris Adams in WCCW, forming The Dynamic Duo.
+Their feud with the Von Erichs was red-hot and generated high TV ratings and revenue for the promotion.
+The Cotton Bowl Extravaganza pitted him and Chris Adams against Kevin and Kerry Von Erich, where the Von Erichs won, and The Dynamic Duo got their locks shaved.
 This just added more fuel to the already intense rivalry, elevating it to new heights.

 Incredible Mic Skills and Living the Gimmick

-Former referee, promoter, and booker for WCCW David Manning highlights the incredible skills Gino Hernandez possessed on the mic and compares his work to the likes of Ric Flair, Jim Cornette, and Michael P.S.
+Former referee, promoter, and booker for WCCW David Manning highlighted Gino Hernandez’s incredible skills on the mic and compared his work to Ric Flair, Jim Cornette, and Michael P.S.
 Hayes.
-“People you’d just hand them the mic, and they’d do it.”
-At the time he met Gino, Manning was in a referee capacity and had been in the business for about 5 years.
+"People you’d just hand them the mic, and they’d do it."
+When he met Gino, Manning was in a referee capacity and had been in the business for about 5 years.

 According to famed WCCW play-by-play announcer Bill Mercer, “Gorgeous” Gino (also calling himself the Handsome Halfbreed in previous territories) started to become the person he portrayed at the arenas and on television, becoming almost indistinguishable from his in-ring persona.
 "I think the Gino Hernandez you saw in the ring was very much like the Gino Hernandez outside of the ring," Mercer said.
 "He was one who typically did everything his way."

-In an interview with Devon Nicholson for TheHannibalTV, “Cowboy” Scott Casey remembers how Gino would always act like his wrestling character, but Casey wasn’t falling for it and would often tell Gino to “just act like a normal person.”
+In an interview with Devon Nicholson for TheHannibalTV, "Cowboy" Scott Casey remembers how Gino would always act like his wrestling character.
+Still, Casey wasn’t falling for it and would often tell Gino to "just act like a normal person."